 Absolutely.
 In fact, our gun is perfect for that.
 Pull the trigger back halfway to make sure you don't create overspray.
 Don't forget to wear your FREE hooded tyvek suit and goggles to protect your eyes, skin, hair and clothes.
 Use the cone mixing nozzle only.

 What won't this stick to?

 Plastic sheeting, oil, and surfaces that are either too slippery, dirty, wet, or not the right temperature.
 Try a test patch to ensure the foam is adhering properly.

 Can I paint the foam?
 What should I use?

+It's easy to paint it with whatever paint you wish.
 Even though Foam It Green® is green, it is a light green, so it's easy to paint over.
 If the cured foam will be exposed to UV rays, use a heavy coat of Elastomeric rubber roof coating paint.

 What is the R-Value for Foam it Green?

 Our standard Fire-Retardant Formula is R-7 in 1 inch.

 How long does a Foam it Green spray foam kit last?

 Unopened, our kit's shelf-life is 13 months.
 Once opened, the FIG 12 needs to be used the same day.
 The bigger kits include full shutdown and reuse instructions.
 It's best to use a FIG 202/602 within a month after opening.